tedbarnett/multiplayerXR/README.md

 # multiplayerXR
-Using Unity 2020 (XR plug-ins, URP) and Normcore (networking, voice chat) to build multiplayer experiences in XR.
-Targeting the Oculus Quest.
+Using Unity 2020 (XR plug-ins, URP) and Normcore (networking, voice chat) to build multiplayer experiences in XR
+* Targeting the Oculus Quest.

 This repo contains a Unity project folder.
 To install:
 * Install and Open Unity 2020.1+